lautanal/CyberSecurityBase_Project_1/README.md

 # Cyber Security Base 2022, Project 1

 The project is based on a message board web application.
-The application stores public messages that can be written and are shared by everybody.
-The board shows the titles of the ten most recent messages, which can be viewed by clicking the link.
+The application stores public messages that can be written and shared by everybody.
+The message board shows the titles of the ten most recent messages, which can be viewed by clicking the title link.
 Besides that a user can store private notes, which are not public.
 A user can search for text in the public messages and can delete his or her own private notes.

 ## Install instructions
 - Clone the directory